ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 This specification establishes an IETF URN namespace for GLobal Unique Enterprise (GLUE) Identifiers.
-It also establishes an IETF URN namespace for identifiers defined by the IETF Secure Patterns for Internet CrEdentials (SPICE) working group.
+It also establishes an IETF URN namespace for identifiers addressing the requirements identified by the IETF Secure Patterns for Internet CrEdentials (SPICE) working group.
-The GLUE URN namespace is within the SPICE URN namespace.

 --- middle